-For decades, Americans have voted Mexico the world’s best place to live or retire in the way that really counts…
+Over the past four decades, Americans have voted Mexico the world’s #1 place to enjoy expat life in the way that really counts…

 This country is home to more American expats and retirees than any other, at least 1 million and as many as 2 million, depending on the survey.

 This shouldn’t surprise anyone.
 It’s easier for an American to get to Mexico than to any other country other than Canada.

 Why do Americans choose to go south of the Rio Grande rather than to the Great White North?